helloamitpal/react-csr-template/README.md

 If you don't need proxy setup then make a couple of changes in the template as mentioned below.

 - Delete static.json file from the root folder
-- Remove "proxy" property from package.json file, located in the root folder.
+- Remove "proxy" code snippet from server/index.js file.
 - Uncomment the baseURL property while creating the axios instance in /src/api/apiinterceptor.js file.

 ## License